aimat-lab/ML4pXRDs/README.md

 - TODO: Talk about submit scripts in general
 - TODO: Change environment name in slurm scripts
+- Change method in script of how environment is activated
+- Fixed paths?
+- submit_head_only.slr

 - TODO: How to change configuration of computing nodes in the training script
 - TODO: Command line options of the training script; alternatively, run it using